-Ms. Dreyer made a motion to approve the Consent Agenda.
-Ms. Stone seconded, and the motion passed unanimously.
+Mr. Fabian made a motion to approve the Consent Agenda.
+Ms. Mangram seconded, and the motion passed unanimously.

-Item 5A.
+Item 5a.
 Fiscal Years (FY) 2025 to 2029 Transportation Improvement Program (TIP) Amendment #3

-Rob Balmes, TPO Director stated the Florida Department of Transportation (FDOT) requested one project amended to the Fiscal Years (FY) 2025 to 2029 Transportation Improvement Program (TIP).
+Rob Balmes, TPO Director said the Florida Department of Transportation (FDOT) had requested one project amended to the Fiscal Years (FY) 2025 to 2029 Transportation Improvement Program (TIP).